glennraya/xendivel/README.md

 https://laravel.com/docs/10.x/queues#main-content

+> [!IMPORTANT]
-> IMPORTANT: Whenever you change the email templates that comes with Xendivel, Please be sure that you restart your queue workers so it could use your newly updated email templates.
+> Whenever you change the email templates that comes with Xendivel, Please be sure that you restart your queue workers so it could use your newly updated email templates.

 ### Refunds